Song Pingshun

 Song Pingshun (July 1945 – June 3, 2007) was a People's Republic of China politician.
 He was born in Tianjin, with his ancestral home in Shenze County, Hebei Province (part of the provincial capital Shijiazhuang).
-In September 1970 he joined the Communist Party of China.
+In September 1970, he joined the Chinese Communist Party.
 In 1983, Song became deputy chief of the Tianjin Police Department and later chief and party committee secretary.
-In 1993, he was made deputy mayor of Tianjin and Chairmen of Tianjin CPPCC Tianjin Committee in January 2003.
+In 1993, he was made deputy mayor of Tianjin and Chairman of Tianjin's branch of the Chinese People's Political Consultative Conference in January 2003.

-Song committed suicide in 2007 after his expulsion from the Communist Party.
+Song committed suicide in 2007 after his expulsion from the Chinese Communist Party.